Harrison-M/marca-wiki/Files-Documentation.md

 ## To Be Done

-* A flexible SaveAs (like Review but with an editable File entity) with autosave.
 * Add the functionality for deleting a parent doc as described above
 * Good UI for files with related entities
 * Cleanup controllers